Phone Number Registration

 Solid deliverability, faster approvals, easier registration

-Slower throughput at the highest volumes
+Slower throughput at the highest volumes as compared to short code.

 Local 10DLC